 The OncoZine Brief on PRX is an interview and discussion program covering a broad range of topics and timely news updates, information and education from all oncology and hematology disciplines and sub-specialties from around the world.

-The OncoZine Brief, developped by Sunvalley Communication and distributed via Public Radio Exchange (PRX) is a program for healthcare professionals involved in the management and care of cancer patients as well as cancer patients and their family and friends and anyone who wishes to listen to comprehensive, updated and cutting-edge news and information about cancer – from early diagnosis to treatment.
+The OncoZine Brief, developed for Sunvalley Communication by Evan Wendt and Peter Hofland, hosted by Sonia Portillo and Peter Hofland, and distributed via Public Radio Exchange (PRX), is a program for healthcare professionals involved in the management and care of cancer patients as well as cancer patients and their family and friends and anyone who wishes to listen to comprehensive, updated and cutting-edge news and information about cancer – from early diagnosis to treatment.

 - Nano-Pulse Stimulation (NPS) - Original Broadcast March 10, 2017.